R (New York City Subway service): 1980s–2000s changes

-2010s changes
+2010s and 2020s changes

 After Hurricane Sandy flooded the subway system, the Montague Street Tunnel was completely flooded.
 When service was restored, the R train was split into two sections (between Forest Hills and 34th Street–Herald Square at all times except late nights, and between Jay Street–MetroTech and Bay Ridge–95th Street at all times).
 On December 4, the Queens–Manhattan section was extended to Whitehall Street–South Ferry.
 On December 21, full service was restored between Manhattan and Brooklyn after the Montague Street Tubes were drained.

 However, from August 2, 2013, to fall 2014, the tunnel was closed again so that extra repairs could be completed, bringing back similar storm changes to the R train.
 On weekdays, the divided R ran in two sections: one section between Forest Hills and Whitehall Street–South Ferry, and the other between Court Street and Bay Ridge–95th Street.
 On weekends, the R train ran its full route via the Manhattan Bridge, skipping all stations between Canal Street and DeKalb Avenue.
 The weekday service between Forest Hills and Whitehall Street essentially recreated the former EE route from 1967 to 1976.
 Originally slated to open by October 2014, the tunnel reopened a few weeks early, on September 15, 2014, and several million dollars under budget.

-On June 16, 2016, it was announced that late-night R service would be extended north to Whitehall Street in order to provide a one-seat ride into Manhattan.
-This eliminated the need for northbound trains to skip 45th Street and 53rd Street as R trains no longer needed to reverse on the express tracks at 36th Street.
+Beginning on November 5, 2016, overnight R service was extended north to Whitehall Street-South Ferry in order to provide a one-seat ride into Manhattan.
+This eliminated the need for northbound trains to skip 45th Street and 53rd Street in order to reverse on the express tracks at 36th Street–Fourth Avenue.
 The change took place on November 5, 2016.
 During late weekend evenings, every other R train short turned at Whitehall Street, resulting in waiting time doubling along the entire Brooklyn portion of the route.
 As part of the changes, these short-turns were extended to 95th Street.

 Starting November 6, 2017, one northbound R trip was diverted to serve the then-new Second Avenue Subway in order to increase service on that line during the morning rush hour.
 In February 2019, in the midst of a transit crisis, several Bay Ridge politicians proposed splitting the R route in half, similar to the pattern enacted during the Montague Street Tunnel closures in 2013 and 2014, citing the route's length and unreliability.
 This proposal has been met with criticism from local riders, mostly because it would eliminate a one-seat ride into Manhattan.